 As the UK's largest inner-city shopping centre, Manchester Arndale understands the need to encourage travel by sustainable methods as part of a commitment to minimising the impact on the environment.
 Communicating sustainable transport methods available to and from Manchester Arndale is the main aim of the Green Travel Plan and supports our visitors by improving awareness of public transport, cycling, walking and car sharing opportunities.

-This is a ‘starting point’ for new and better ways of travelling; an organic processes that change with peoples’ needs.
+This is a ‘starting point’ for new and better ways of travelling; an organic process that changes with peoples’ needs.
 By effectively managing our transport and travel impact, we aim to create a cleaner, healthier environment for the wider community.

 Sustainable travel initiatives include: